 Roco initiated the first Federal Government program with focused on nanoscale science and engineering (on synthesis and processing of nanoparticles) at NSF in 1991.
 He formally proposed NNI in a presentation at White House/OSTP, Committee on Technology, on March 11, 1999.
 Roco is a key architect of the National Nanotechnology Initiative (NNI), and he coordinated the preparation of the U.S. National Science and Technology Council (NSTC) reports "National Nanotechnology Initiative" (NSTC, 1999) and "National Nanotechnology Initiative" (NSTC, 2000).
 He pioneered convergence science, identifying its underlying basic theories, principles and methods, and applied it to various platforms such as convergence of nanotechnology with biology, cognition, information, artificial intelligence (intelligent cognitive assistants) and other fields for various goals, in what is called converging and emerging technologies.

-Roco is a Member of the European Academy of Sciences and Arts, an Honorary Member of the Romanian Academy, a Correspondent Member of the Swiss Academy of Engineering Sciences, a Fellow of the American Society of Mechanical Engineers, a Fellow of the Institute of Physics, and a Fellow of the American Institute of Chemical Engineers, and a Fellow of the International Association of Advanced Materials.
+Roco is a Member of the European Academy of Sciences and Arts, an Honorary Member of the Romanian Academy, a Member of the Swiss Academy of Engineering Sciences, a Fellow of the American Society of Mechanical Engineers, a Fellow of the Institute of Physics, a Fellow of the American Institute of Chemical Engineers, and a Fellow of the International Association of Advanced Materials.
 He has been co-founder and Chair of the AIChE Particle Technology Forum and of the International Multiphase Flow Council.
 He has served as editor for the Journal of Fluids Engineering and Journal of Measurement Science and Technology, and is Editor-in-Chief of the Journal of Nanoparticle Research.
 He has been a member of several research boards in Americas, Europe and Asia including the S&T Council of the International Risk Governance Council in Geneva.
 He initiated research programs on convergence of science, technology and education, and lead the formation of the OECD (Organization for Economic Co-operation and Development) activity on Biotechnology, Nanotechnology and Converging Technologies.